What is OBD2?

 A LOT of people are fooled into Googling their cars to see if they are OBD2 compliant, they are usually directed to American sites where they are told they are OBD2 compliant.
 True, but only for American released cars.
 A 1998 Subaru Imprezza released in America is OBD2 compliant, but the same car released in New Zealand is not.
 Be aware of this.
 We have tested many cars right here in N.Z and Australia so have a good idea on what car is OBD2 and what is not.
 You can ask us anytime.

 Don't be fooled into thinking that just because your car has an OBD2 styled plug then it will be OBD2 compliant.
 Audis and VWs are a classic example of this.
 Same plug, different protocol.
-All this happens many times on Trademe, people buying scanners which the sellers says will work after googling an American site.
-The buyer will then be left with a scanner which doesn't work with their vehicle.
+All this happens many times on Trademe or Ebay, people buying tools which the sellers says will work after googling an American site.
+The buyer will then be left with a scan tool which does not work with their vehicle.
 You are legally allowed to ask for your money back from these sellers.This subject takes a lot of reasearch for some cars.
 We are always happy to answer any question on which scanner will suit your car.

 Is my car OBD2 compliant?